 EXPRESSIONS OF MEMORY

 WESTWOOD GALLERY NYC presents a solo exhibition by New York artist, Roger Welch, entitled Expressions of Memory.
-This is his first solo show with the gallery and the first solo show of Welch’s work in fifteen years.
-The exhibition will be on view March 2 - April 24, 2021.
+This is his first solo show with the gallery and the first solo show of Welch’s work in New York in fifteen years.
+The exhibition will be on view March 4 - April 24, 2021.

 Preliminaries, first round: Larry Lee vs Clyde Vaughn, 1976

 Artwork: 19.75 x 43.5 inches | 50.2 x 110.5 cm